Luodian/MADAN/README.md

 ### Our Model

-We release our adaptation model in the this [link](https://www.dropbox.com/sh/69meeyx86lga6ix/AADRjiJkpPECwf2nMpoMWEdNa?dl=0), you can use `scripts/eval_templates.sh` to evaluate its validity.
+We release our adaptation model in the `./models`, you can use `scripts/eval_templates.sh` to evaluate its validity.

 1. CycleGTA5_Dynamic_Semantic_Consistency
 2. CycleSYNTHIA_Dynamic_Semantic_Consistency